hafizulf/laptopify/README.md

 git clone https://github.com/hafizulf/laptopify.git
 ```

+- Check <a href="https://github.com/hafizulf/pyscraper-shopee" target="_blank"> PyScraper</a> to consume api for getting automatic data from Shopee platform.

 - copy `env` & rename to `.env` to setup your local environment

 ```
 # copy
 cp env .env

-# you can use ENV Variable for get_Data Method in Automatic Controller, instead using manual path
+# you can use ENV Variable for get_data Method in Automatic Controller, instead using manual path
 # for example PHP_SPARK_PATH = '...'

 # activate and change app base url, example: